 Tip: Felisano is a walk-up counter with limited seating and limited room to queue.
 I like to get my food to go and have cash ready so I can get in and get out quickly.

 Felisano is a great choice if you are looking for good, cheap Chinese food in Valencia.

 4. The Hot Pot at Restaurante Shullun Hot Pot

 I talked a friend into joining me for this one.
 We ordered a vegetarian hot pot, and the server was excellent about double-checking our spice tolerance before sending the order to the kitchen.

 She was also great about making sure the vegetables and the noodles cooked properly (and about tut-tutting us when we tried to pick food out of the broth before it was done cooking).

 I found the hot pot itself to be just OK.
-One local blogger, however, gave the dish a resounding thumbs down.
 In hindsight, the dish itself wasn’t one of the highlights of the dinner.
 The conversation, the numerous bottles of Tsingtao and our slapstick attempts at not spilling chili broth were.

 Tip: This was the first of two dishes that I managed to get all over myself during my tour of the Chinese restaurants in Valencia’s Chinatown.
 If you go, don’t wear your nice white shirt!